Kevin Kisner wins 6-man playoff at Wyndham Championship

 GREENSBORO, N.C.
-(AP) — Kevin Kisner made birdie on the second extra hole to win a record-tying six-man playoff at the Wyndham Championship on Sunday.
+(AP) — Kevin Kisner finally broke his playoff drought to win the Wyndham Championship.
+He hopes the victory will help him achieve another milestone — representing the United States in the Ryder Cup.

-Kisner struck his approach to 3 feet on the 18th hole at Sedgefield and made the putt for his first PGA Tour win since 2019 and fourth of his career.
+Kisner stuck his approach to 3 feet on the second extra hole and made the putt to win a record-tying six-man playoff on Sunday.

+The 37-year-old Kisner, an excellent putter who now has four PGA Tour wins, has never qualified or been selected to represent the U.S. in the biennial matches against Europe.
+American captain Steve Stricker will make six picks after the Tour Championship, and Kisner believes he’s at least put himself in the mix.

+“Who knows, man?”
+Kisner said.
+“I’ve never been picked before, so I’m not going to go out there and jump on a limb and say that I’m going to get picked this year.

+And that could mean Kisner, who’s 23rd in the U.S. Ryder Cup points standings, yet has shaken off an uninspired year with improved play at the right time.

-Not that it was easy.
-Kisner began four shots off the lead and shot 66, making birdies on the 16th and 17th holes to reach 15 under and the playoff.
-His birdie bested Adam Scott, Roger Sloan, Kevin Na, Si Woo Kim and Branden Grace after all had made pars on the first additional hole.
+Kisner has shot in the 60s in 12 of his last 20 rounds.
+His 66 on Sunday at Sedgefield included birdies on the 16th and 17th holes to reach 15 under and the playoff.

+In the playoff, he bested Adam Scott, Roger Sloan, Kevin Na, Si Woo Kim and Branden Grace after all had made pars on the first additional hole.

-“My first playoff win,” said Kisner, who had been 0-5 in playoffs.
-“To be standing here is pretty sweet.”
+“To be standing here is pretty sweet,” said Kisner, who had been 0-5 in playoffs.

 With Scott looking at a 4-footer for birdie on the first extra hole, Kisner thought he would have to hole a pitch from short of the 18th green just to stay in the playoff, and he nearly did it.
 Kisner grimaced as his ball settled just right of the cup.

 But Scott’s short putt missed badly and all six players went back to the 18th tee.
-This time, only Kisner stuffed his approach close on the 505-yard closing hole.
+This time, only Kisner gave himself a close look at birdie on the 505-yard closing hole.

 Kim shot 64 in the final round.
 Scott had a 65 while Grace, Na and Sloan each closed with 66.